seamplex/feenox/README4academics.md

     - CalculiX
     - CodeAster

 FeenoX sits in the middle.
-It is the only free and open-source tool that satisfies the [Software Requirement Specifications](https://www.seamplex.com/feenox/doc/srs.html), including that...
+It is the only free and open-source tool that satisfies the [Software Requirements Specification](https://www.seamplex.com/feenox/doc/srs.html), including that...

  * in order to solve a problem one needs to prepare an [input file](https://seamplex.com/feenox/doc/sds.html#sec:input) (not a script) which is [read at run-time](https://seamplex.com/feenox/doc/sds.html#sec:execution) (not code which calls a library)
  * these input files can [expand generic command-line options using Bash syntax as `$1`, `$2`, etc.](https://seamplex.com/feenox/doc/sds.html#sec:run-time-arguments), which allow [parametric](https://seamplex.com/feenox/doc/sds.html#sec:parametric) or [optimization loops](https://seamplex.com/feenox/doc/sds.html#sec:optimization) driven by higher-level scripts